LaswitchTech/PyRDPConnect/README.md

 This software is distributed under the [GPLv3](LICENSE) license.

 ### Third-Party Licenses
-This project uses FreeRDP, which is licensed under the [Apache License 2.0](THIRD_PARTY_LICENSES) license.
+This project uses some third-party libraries and tools.
+Please refer to the [THIRD_PARTY_LICENSES](THIRD_PARTY_LICENSES) file for detailed information on their respective licenses.

 ## Security
 Please disclose any vulnerabilities found responsibly – report security issues to the maintainers privately.
 See [SECURITY.md](SECURITY.md) for more information.